Tolling in Ireland

 Exemptions from toll charges

 Certain vehicles in Ireland are exempt from toll charges.
-The vehicles in question are vehicles belonging to and used for official purposes by the Defence Forces, vehicles used by An Garda Siochana (the Irish police force), fire brigade vehicles and ambulances.
+The vehicles in question are vehicles belonging to and used for official purposes by the Defence Forces, vehicles used by An Garda Siochana (the Irish police force), fire brigade vehicles, ambulances and disability modified vehicles.

 Penalties for not Paying toll Fees